eduardoboucas/remlink/README.md

 ## Usage

-Create a `remlink.config.json` at the root of the parent project indicating which modules you want to replace and where you want to pull them from.
+1. Create a `remlink.config.json` at the root of the parent project indicating which modules you want to replace and where you want to pull them from.

-With the file above, we'll replace `@netlify/config` and `@netlify/build` with an unpublished version from the `feat/test` branch on https://github.com/netlify/build.
+2. Run `npx remlink`

 ```json
 {